NSO-developer/nso-service-dev-practices/README.md

 touch ~/src/nso-service-dev-practices/loopback/python/tests/__init__.py
 ```

-> Note: The \_\_init\_\_.py file is needed so that `test_loopback.py` file is recognized by unittest library as Python module.
+> Note: The \_\_init\_\_.py file is needed so that `test_loopback.py` file is recognized by the unittest library as a Python package.

 You will use Python built-in Unit test library to implement a unit test that will check if function works correctly and returns correct host address for a given prefix.
+Test methods must start with the `test_` prefix and are placed in a class that extends the `unittest.TestCase` class.
 Add the following code to the created file `test_loopback.py`:

 ```python
 import unittest